Quantum Algorithms Research

 Surface Codes

-Definition: Qubits on vertices of 2D lattice, stabilizers on faces/vertices.
+Definition: Qubits on the vertices of a 2D lattice, with stabilizers on faces/vertices.

 Properties: